minprog/platforms/django/lectures/js/index.md

         </body>
     </html>

-Now, we’ll make some changes to our JavaScript so it only changes when the form is submitted, and so it takes into account the user’s input.
-We’ll also add some error checking here:
+Now, we'll make some changes to our JavaScript so it only changes when the form is submitted, and so it takes into account the user's input.
+We'll also add some error checking here:

     document.addEventListener('DOMContentLoaded', function() {
         document.querySelector('form').onsubmit = function() {